Charles-Alexandre Léon Durand Linois: Later life and death

 Linois had been wounded and was captured again.
 Napoleon had ended the practice of exchanging officers and Linois remained a prisoner of war until Napoleon fell in 1814.
 In 1810, while held by the British, Linois was named Comte de Linois by Napoleon.
 After the Bourbon restoration, Louis XVIII named him to be Governor of Guadeloupe.
 During the Hundred Days, Linois finally declared for Napoleon, but news of the emperor's return did not reach the West Indies until the day after the Battle of Waterloo.
-He surrendered to British forces on 10 August.
-On his return to France, Linois was forced to resign.
+An invasion force comprising British and Bourbon troops invaded Guadeloupe on 8 August and Linois capitulated to them two days later.
+Upon his return to France, Linois was forced to resign.
 He was court martialled but acquitted on 11 March 1816.
 However, he was placed in retirement and never served again although he was appointed as an honorary Vice-Admiral in May 1825 and Grand Officer of the Legion of Honour in March 1831.
 He lived in Versailles, where he died in 1848.
 His name is inscribed on the Arc de Triomphe.